 - 1 tbsp granulated sugar

-5. Press crumb mixture onto bottom and partially up sides of pan and bake for 8 - 10 minutes.
+4. Press crumb mixture onto bottom and partially up sides of springform pan.
+Bake at 350 degrees F for 8 minutes.

-2. In large mixing bowl, blend cream cheese and sugar with electric mixer on medium speed until smooth, approx. two minutes.
+2. In large mixing bowl, blend cream cheese and sugar with electric mixer on medium speed approx. two minutes.

 3. Add in cocoa powder and one egg at a time, mixing on low speed until combined.